ApolloSRMApolloSRM

 What actually changes for a career school?

 The reporting wrapper changes; the underlying evidence does not.
-Whatever the acronym, you still have to produce clean program-level cost, completion, and earnings/placement data — on demand and defensibly.
-Naming is mission patch; the telemetry is the same.
+Whatever the acronym, you still have to produce clean program-level cost, completion, and earnings or placement data, on demand and defensibly.
+The name is the mission patch.
+The telemetry is the same.

 How ApolloSRM keeps you ready

-ApolloSRM keeps enrollment, completion, and verified placement on one student record, and Lumen — our governed reporting engine — compiles program-level, audit-ready reports with FERPA scoping built into every query.
-When the framework changes again (it will), you adjust one report definition, not ten spreadsheets.
-You stop living acronym-to-acronym.
+ApolloSRM keeps enrollment, completion, and verified placement on one student record, and Lumen, the governed reporting engine, compiles program-level, audit-ready reports with FERPA scoping built into every query.
+When the framework changes again, and it will, you adjust one report definition instead of ten spreadsheets.
+You stop living acronym to acronym.

 The deeper point